vincent-hanlon/InvertypeR/README.md

 Assuming your Strand-seq FASTQ libraries for an individual are now aligned, indexed BAM files, these scripts create two Strand-seq composite files.
 Poor-quality libraries must first be removed.
 To create the Watson-Watson (WW or WWCC) composite file, run `bash master_WWCC_composite.sh` in the directory containing the single-cell BAM files.
 Same goes for the Watson-Crick (WC or WCCW) composite file: run `bash master_WCCW_composite.sh`.
 You must first edit the header of each master script to set user-specific variables (e.g. # threads, directory containing scripts).
 Providing a VCF file of high-confidence heterozygous SNPs improves composite file creation, since it can be difficult to call good SNPs from sparse Strand-seq data alone.
 See "instructions.txt" for more details.

+In my experience, 30 or more libraries with at least 20 million unique reads in total is sufficient to make good composite files and call inversions.
+However, it may be possible to make good composite files with fewer reads, especially with the help of a good VCF file of heterozygous SNPs.
+On the other hand, having more reads will allow InvertypeR to genotype more & smaller inversions.

 InvertypeR genotyping
 -----------------------
 Dependencies: